Professor Tessa Wright

-Tessa is a Reader in Human Resource Management and a member of the Centre for Research in Equality and Diversity.
+Tessa is a Professor of Employment Relations and Co-director of the Centre for Research in Equality and Diversity.
 She began conducting research in the area of equality and discrimination at work for the labour movement, while working as a researcher and editor at the Labour Research Department for several years.

 She continued her research career at the Working Lives Research Institute, London Metropolitan University, working on several EU-funded and commissioned research projects.
 She then completed a PhD at Queen Mary (2011) before joining the staff of the School of Business and Management.
 Given this background, Tessa is keen to ensure that her research has an impact outside of academia too.

 Tessa’s research has covered the experience of women, ethnic minorities, migrant workers and lesbians, gay men and bisexuals in the labour market and workplace.
 She is particularly interested in the intersection of multiple identities, and has published on the intersections of gender, sexuality and class in male-dominated work, in journals such as Work, Employment and Society and Gender, Work and Organizations.
 This focus resulted in a monograph, Gender and sexuality in male-dominated occupations: women working in construction and transport, published in 2016 by Palgrave Macmillan.

 Additionally Tessa has undertaken research on trade union action to address inequality at work and has worked with a number of trade unions.
 She was commissioned by the International Transport Workers Federation (ITF) to write a report on The Impact of the Future of Work in Public Transport for Women examining women’s experiences in five cities in the Global South.
 With Sian Moore and Phil Taylor she researched and wrote a history to mark the centenary of the Fire Brigades Union, published as a book in 2018 Fighting Fire: One hundred years of the Fire Brigades Union by New Internationalist.